 A new health order cames into force at 11.59 pm 14 August requiring those who work at Managed Isolation and Quarantine Facilities, at Ports of Auckland and Port of Tauranga, to be tested for COVID-19 by Monday 11.59 pm 17 August.

 An amendment to the Order was put in place on 17 August, to:

 - specify more precisely that only higher-risk workers at Ports of Auckland and Port of Tauranga are required to be tested

 - extend the deadline for testing affected workers by three days, to Thursday 11.59 pm, 20 August

 - extend the time period of exemption from further testing if a test has already been done from 12 pm 12 August to 12 am 12 August 2020.

 Testing is part of our rapid response to detect any cases and contain the outbreak of COVID-19, and to protect the health of workers, their families and whānau and the broader community.

-This amendment means that we focus testing those at ports who are considered to be higher risk first, and by doing so quickly detect any cases.
+The purpose of this amendment was that we focus testing those at ports who are considered to be higher risk first, and by doing so quickly detect any cases.

 It’s important that we use legal measures such as this with discretion and in proportion to the risk level.
-This Order applies to those people where it is considered there is greater risk, but noting that it is still important that all those who work at the border and who are not affected by this order get a test and this remains voluntary.
+This Order applied to those people where it was considered there was greater risk, but noting that it was still important that all those who work at the border and who are not affected by this order get a test and this remained voluntary.

 - COVID-19 Public Health Response (COVID-19 Testing) Order 2020